Fergus3763/UI-for-Dashboard/handover/HUB_CONTEXT.md

 Each new HUB begins with:
 1. The **Operational Handover Prompt** (short 4-part block).
 2. This **Context file** loaded as read-only background.
 ---

+## 🔁 Context Relay — for the Next HUB

+Each HUB should add a short note (2–4 lines) here before hand-over, describing something they believe the *next HUB* must understand.

+Focus on:
+- A decision or design choice that might not be obvious later.
+- A pain point or friction you encountered that should be avoided.
+- A clarification of project intent or architecture that matured during your cycle.

+Use this simple format:

+### HUB #N → HUB #N+1
+- <your note>

+### HUB #N+1 → HUB #N+2
+- <next note>

+_(Do not delete previous HUB notes; append only.)_

+---